Problems At Your Job

 Frequently Asked Questions

-My job (hours, wages and/or duties) does not match what was listed on my job offer.
+My job (hours, wages, duties) does not match what was listed on my job offer.
 What should I do?

 I have spent almost all of the money that I brought to the U.S. within my first 2 weeks!
 How will I be able to live here all summer?